-"I have known about Hospice of Northwest Ohio for a long time, but until you personally have a loved one taken care of by the Hospice team, you do not understand how helpful they are."
+"I have known about Hospice of Northwest Ohio for a long time, but until I personally had a loved one taken care of by the Hospice team, I did not understand how helpful they are."

 Choosing the Hospice Program That’s Best for You

 When selecting a hospice program, it is important to ask the following questions to assure you are receiving the best possible care and assistance available.
-Please be sure to specifically ask for Hospice of Northwest Ohio.
+Please be sure to specifically ask for Hospice of Northwest Ohio by name.

 How long have you been providing hospice care?